forestgrape/coronavirus/index.md

     * extern factors
          - dry air
              * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)
              * generally fewer deaths indicating a lower death-rate in humid air countries, for relative humidity values below 50%.
-There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
+There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care system.
              * For greyhounds under anaesthesia, breathing air at 37 °C, a decrease in the tracheal mucus flow was observed if the relative humidity was decreased below 50% [[Forbes](#forbes)].
 * Virus RNA early on in the alimentary seems not to be an indication for ARDS even though this indicates a high overall viral load:
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
     *  diarrhea is not risk for ADRS in influenza [Yuen](#yuen).
     * increased nausea or vomiting seem to be no indication for a severe disease outcome [Zhong](#zhong)(despite these indicating higher viral loads in the stomach, so viruses are just better cleared to the alimentary).
 However vomiting a slight indication for ADRS in influenza [Yuen](#yuen).

 ### Treatment Methods to Decrease Viral Load [in work]

 Prevent the accumulation of viral loaded and dry mucus early on.
 The increased mucus clearance should both increase the well-being as well as the overall prognosis.
-Though if there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangreous__ increased distribution and therefore an additional irritation.
+Though if there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution and therefore an additional irritation.

 * increase the mucus flow and clearance -> increase humidity
     - see [treatment methods](#treatment-methods) below

-* reduce spread -> reduce opening and closing of aveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis]
+* reduce spread -> reduce opening and closing of alveoli i.e. deep breathing [[Larsson](#larsson)][to be confirmed and checked how relevant this is for pathogenesis]
     - patients should breath as calm as possible
-    - slightly increased pressure may reduce opening and closing of alveolis [to be confirmed]
+    - slightly increased pressure may reduce opening and closing of alveoli [to be confirmed]
     - ventilators reduce the spread of particles [[Lindstedt and colleagues](#lindstedt)]

 #### Note